-Burmese teak wood Buddha statues are found in every monastery and temple in Myanmar, as well as the homes of those practicing Buddhism in Myanmar and other South East Asian Countries.
+Burmese antique teak wood Buddha statues are found in abundance in almost every monastery and temple in Myanmar.
 Teak Wood Buddha Statues found in Myanmar and Thailand are often heavily embellished with mosaics, thayo lacquer and gilded.
-Many of the older statues have been gilded with real gold leaf, whilst today an imitation gold leaf is more often used to decorate the Buddha statues.
+Many of the older statues were gilded with real gold leaf.

 Teak Wood once in abundance in Myanmar (Burma) has become a rare commodity due to their long history of logging which escalated during the British colonial period.
 Illegal logging still persists today in some remote areas of Myanmar; most of this wood is shipped to the international market.
 Teak wood is very often used in the shipping industry due to its hardiness in water.

 Natural teak wood forests exist in only four countries, Myanmar, India, Laos and Thailand; with around 75% of the worlds teak market originating from Burma, although this is slowly changing due to government restriction on exporting teak wood to foreign countries in order to allow the teak wood forests to recover.

 Today many Buddha statues in Myanmar are crafted using other types of hard wood and soft wood.
 There are currently regeneration programs in place to grow teak wood in Myanmar (Burma), which will of course take many years years to grow into mature trees.